About

 About Twitter | Our logo, brand guidelines, and Tweet toolsTwitter Link

-Dr. Alhadidi’s vision for the built environment is that buildings should not be static objects but intelligent, adaptive systems — and that the companies who control the data and intelligence behind this transformation will define the next century of real estate.
+Buildings should not be static objects.
+They should be intelligent, adaptive systems, and the companies who control the data and intelligence behind this transformation will define the next century of real estate.

 REAL Design